Skip to main content

 In round 4, a series specific to fathers asked about the respondent's relationship with each of his children.
 Respondents reported whether they participated in prenatal activities such as going with the mother to the doctor, buying things before the baby was born, and being present at the delivery.
 If the respondent had seen the child in the past month, he stated how often he performed activities such as bathing or dressing the child, preparing a meal for the child, or reading books to the child.

-Child Support
+Child support

 Finally, male respondents provided information about child support.
 Respondents first reported the amount of support awarded in a child support agreement and then stated whether they had provided additional informal support, such as performing household repairs, buying clothes for the child, or buying household items or gifts for anyone in the household, in the past 12 months.
 Starting in round 5, most of this section was expanded to include all respondents who were parents, not just fathers.
 In round 6, the questions about additional informal support were dropped.

-Children with Special Needs
+Children with special needs

 A series of questions about special-needs children was introduced in round 8.
 For each child, respondents reported whether the child has a special condition that demands attention and makes it difficult for the respondent to go to school or work, if the condition prevents the child from attending school or doing school work or prevents the child from regular play. (see YFER-1895B.01 through YFER-1895H.01).

-Adopted Children
+Adopted children

 Questions about adopted children have been present in each survey.
 Information collected includes the child's birth date, gender, residence, date the child died or left the respondent's household, and whether the respondent is still the legal adoptive parent.
 Note that no respondents reached this series in round 1 because of an age restriction and no respondents reported having any adopted children in round 2.
 Only a very small number of adopted children have been reported by respondents each survey round.

-Comparison to Other NLS Surveys: Information on fertility and on the status of children has been regularly collected from the NLSY79, Children of the NLSY79 age 15 and older, and the Original Cohorts.
+Comparison to Other NLS Surveys Information on fertility and on the status of children has been regularly collected from the NLSY79, Children of the NLSY79 age 15 and older, and the Original Cohorts.
 Data include number of children, dates of birth, gender, and life status.
 The NLSY79 also collected information on the expectations of having children.
 Refer to each cohort's User's Guide for exact survey years and the types of information available.

-Survey Instruments: Questions on pregnancy are found in the self-administered section (question names begin with YSAQ in rounds 1-5 and YSAQ2 in rounds 6 and up) of the Youth Questionnaire; questions on children are found in the fertility (YFER) section.
+Survey Instruments Questions on pregnancy are found in the self-administered section (question names begin with YSAQ in rounds 1-5 and YSAQ2 in rounds 6 and up) of the Youth Questionnaire; questions on children are found in the fertility (YFER) section.

 Related User's Guide Sections Sexual Activity & Dating

-Main Area of Interest Children
+Main Areas of Interest Children

 Fertility and Pregnancy